NewAlexandria/leadership_readme/agile-planning-practices.md

 # Chartering

 I like to aim for a lightweight workflow for master planning documents (Charters / Charters / etc) as they move from an idea until they're ready to be implemented.
 Usually this process is managed in an ad hoc fashion, and as a result often lacks visibility and consistency.
+[Here is what we are aiming to avoid.](https://www.youtube.com/watch?v=4u5N00ApR_k)

 ### Issues: